feast-dev/feast/docs/getting-started/concepts/permission.md

 - The offline feature server (Arrow Flight)
 - The registry server (gRPC)

-On the contrary, there is no permission enforcement when accessing the Feast API with a local provider.
+Note that there is no permission enforcement when accessing the Feast API with a local provider.

 ## Concepts